BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 ## How to make other loose file mods compatible with Unique Tav

 ## General usage such as changing tattoo colors

+> This is for advanced users as this requires opening up a pak and repacking it again {.is-warning}

+You will need a few programs for this.

+Either multitool or Lslib to unpack the pak

 ## Common issues, user errors and how to fix them